 Mary Wakefield came later as teacher.
 She was a member at the 18th St. Church from November 1945 to October 1951.
 Her son Gene Wakefield married Sarah Jane Gaelitzer, and her daughter Iris married Henry Darrell.
 Iris taught the church school for several years [ed.
 1963-1964 for example]; the school was probably in the church basement.
 During the time that Elder Meyers was pastor, Iris was instrumental in getting an addition/expansion added to the church building.

 Back in the 1990s, Midland's logo was a four-part black and white shield, with a small mustang in one corner.
 Wanting a more lively logo, Midland asked Tom Michaud to create a new symbol, and the familiar Mustang-and-cross was born.

-Mr. Michaud is currently an assistant professor of web design at Andrews University, and recently published his first textbook, Foundations of Web Design: Introduction to HTML and CSS.
+Mr. Michaud is currently an assistant professor of web design at Andrews University, and published his first textbook, Foundations of Web Design: Introduction to HTML and CSS, in 2013.
 For more information on Tom and his new book, continuing reading here.